kubeedge/kubeedge/docs/proposals/device-crd.md

       scale: 1.0
       isSwap: true
       isRegisterSwap: true
   - propertyName: temperature-enable
     modbus:
       register: DiscreteInputRegister
       offset: 3
       limit: 1
       scale: 1.0
       isSwap: true
       isRegisterSwap: true
 ```
 Shown above is an example device model for a temperature sensor with Modbus protocol.
-It has two properties :
+It has two properties:
-- `temperature` : the temperature readings from the sensor.
-The `type` field indicates that the temperature property is of type `int` , it is read-only and the maximum value it can take is 100.
+- `temperature`: the temperature readings from the sensor.
+The `type` field indicates that the temperature property is of type `int`, it is read-only and the maximum value it can take is 100.
-- `temperature-enable` : this property defines whether data collection is enabled from the sensor.
+- `temperature-enable`: this property defines whether data collection is enabled from the sensor.
 It is a writable property.
 Data collection is disabled if it is set to `OFF`.
-To turn on data collection , it needs to be set to `ON`.
+To turn on data collection, it needs to be set to `ON`.

 Property visitors provide details like how to access device properties.
-In the above example , there are two visitors defined which describe how to read / write the device properties using `modbus` protocol.
+In the above example, there are two visitors defined which describe how to read/write the device properties using `modbus` protocol.
 Detailed information on the Modbus registers to access is provided along with the offset, limit and other settings.

 ### Device instance CRD
 <img src="../images/device-crd/device-crd.png">